dpashutskii/howlongtobeat/README.md

 results = hltb.search("The Witcher 3")
 ```

+## Who's Using It

+This gem was originally created for and is being used by [SearchToPlay](https://searchtoplay.com), a platform that helps gamers discover and track their gaming journey.

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `rake test` to run the tests.